17 Jul, 2013 by LIYSF

 - Late night trips to stores around South Kensington and the Imperial College London Campus, specifically frozen yogurt at Snog

-- Traveling around London with newly-made friends (Hard Rock Café)
+- Travelling around London with newly-made friends (Hard Rock Café)

 - Visiting historical landmarks and tourist attractions such as Stonehenge